Costa Rica revel in unfamiliar dark side

 With the Greeks lured out of their defensive shell for the first time in years knowing that one goal could be enough to decide the match, Costa Rica struck when captain Bryan Ruiz scored after a fine move down the left wing.

-They were reduced to 10 men when Oscar Duarte was sent off after a second booking but kept the Greeks at bay until a last-gasp equaliser sent the game into extra-time at 1-1.
+They were reduced to 10 men when Oscar Duarte was sent off after a second booking but kept the Greeks at bay until a last-gasp equalizer sent the game into extra-time at 1-1.

 There 'Los Ticos' did exactly what Greece had been doing against stronger opponents for years, letting them come forward while waiting to strike on the counter.